-Infiniti recommends that you allow a sufficient "break-in" (500 miles) of both the engine and drivetrain before towing with your new Infiniti vehicle.
-In addition, for the first 500 miles that you tow a trailer, do not drive over 50 mph and do not make starts at full throttle.
+CAUTION- Infiniti recommends that you allow a sufficient "break-in" (500 miles) of both the engine and drivetrain before towing with your new Infiniti vehicle.
+DO NOT tow a trailer or haul a heavy load for the first 500 miles.
+For the first 500 miles that that you tow a trailer, do not drive over 50 mph and do not make starts at full throttle.
+This helps the engine, axle and other parts of your vehicle could be damaged or wear in at heavier loads.